ikc8581/Koopman_Project/README.md

 \
 In spite of the robot position being successfully interpreted, the velocity state observables were found to be inaccurate with the basis function set currently used.
 Further investigation should be done into this by modifying training profiles, and possibly increasing the polynomial order.
 Currently, the polynomial order used was a 1st order polynomial.
 Higher order polynomials may improve prediction accuracy.
 Different basic functions should also be investigated and evaluated for improved performance.
 \
-Circular trajectory estimationg was attempted using the 1st order polynomial algorithm, however the resultant Koopman model did not perform well.
 Higher speeds were also found to be difficult to acquire a stable model for.
 Going forward, varying two dimensional trajectories, and training at higher speeds should both be explored in order to determine the limits of the algorithm in its current form.
 \
 The frequency of the triangle wave of position estimates slowly became out of phase with the turtlebot odometry and camera position estimation.
 This suggests that further investigation should be done into the timing scheme currently used in the data collection and state propagation scheme used.